-- 1. Paying by check
+- 1. Pay by Check

 - 2. Auto Withdrawal

-- 3. Having plan premium taken out of your monthly Social Security check
+- 3. Have your plan premium taken out of your monthly Social Security check

 Option 1: Paying by check

 You may decide to pay your monthly plan premium directly to our plan.
 We will bill you for your monthly premium payment each month, approximately three weeks before it is due.